 The Street Facility Fees Fund (545) and Park Facility Fees Fund (610) accounts for facility fees collected from developers to be expended for street and park capital purposes within designated zones.
-The Park Improvement Fund (625) accounts for transfers from the general fund and other revenues transfers from the general fund and other revenues and allocations, and all project costs in the construction of park improvements as well as park land and greenway acquisition.
+The Park Improvement Fund (625) accounts for transfers from the general fund and other revenues and allocations, and all project costs in the construction of park improvements as well as park land and greenway acquisition.
 The Dix Park Fund (637) accounts for transfers from the general fund for site demolition, stabilization, and upgrades to existing structures.
 The Walnut Creek Amphitheatre Fund (650) accounts for capital project costs of the financed by a portion of the Amphitheatre rent.